June 10 & 11 - Major Shifts for Nonprofits Receiving Federal Funds

 The sessions will take place at the Walla Walla Community College William A. Grant Water and Environmental Center, Room 2023/2024.

-You are invited to bring a lunch or lunch can be purchased at the WWCC Titus Creek Café for the April 16th session.
+You are invited to bring a lunch or lunch can be purchased at the WWCC Titus Creek Café.

 NonProfit Learning Center